linfanf/linfanf.github.io/_pages/about.md

 About Me
 ======
 Hi!
-I am a final-year PhD student at Stanford, where I am very fortunate to be advised by [Peter Glynn](https://web.stanford.edu/~glynn/).
-I am part of the [Operations Research](https://or.stanford.edu/) group within [Management Science and Engineering](https://msande.stanford.edu/).
+I'm a final-year PhD student in [Management Science and Engineering](https://msande.stanford.edu/) at Stanford, where I'm very fortunate to be advised by [Peter Glynn](https://web.stanford.edu/~glynn/).
+I'm part of the Stanford [Operations Research](https://or.stanford.edu/) group.

 My research interests include: